 Group fees for any of the above on request

-I am flexible in meeting the needs of clients.
-You can meet me in a choice of two venues, South Bristol or Clifton, or I can travel to another venue if there are significant mobiliy issues.
+You can meet me in a choice of two venues, South Bristol or Clifton, or I can travel to another venue if there are significant mobiliy issues, on negotiation

 I have delivered stress management, anger management, self-esteem building, anxiety and career counselling sessions and workshops for many years.
 For over twenty five years I have worked with people who have suffered abuse, rape, depression, self-harm, eating disorders, sexual issues, phobias, obsessive compulsive disorders, work related issues and bullying, a loss of goals and purpose, trauma, and adoption.